 In the retailer context, sales data at SKU level exhibit large variations, unexpected outliers, and missing values, which makes the bias estimation exclusively based on the residual at the forecast origin unreliable.
 In this example, we estimate the forecast bias as the average value of the four residuals close to the forecast origin. e.g., BiasIC=t=67t=70(yt-yt4).
 We obtain the final corrected forecasts as yIC, t+h=yt+h+BiasIC.
 Figure 4 represents the predictions/forecasts using the black dashed line (e.g., ybar_IC).
 Table 1 shows the forecasting performance of the intercept corrected model (e.g., with MAE= 0.1, MSE= 0.01, MAPE= 1.7%, and SMAPE= 1.8%).
 The intercept corrected model substantially outperforms the model with the full data.

-Figure 4 Simulated sales with a structural break: model with intercept correction
+Figure 4 Simulated Sales with a structural break: model with intercept correction

 4.2 The Estimation Window Combining method